 Lecture Document: Click to download.

-7. Isomerism in Organic Compounds and Stereochemistry
+7. Isomerism and Stereochemistry in Organic Compounds

 Lecture Document: Click to download.

-8. Introduction to Organic Molecules
+8. Introduction to Organic Compounds

 Lecture Document: Click to download.